Use of this website:

 You have the rights

-- to request information about your personal data processed by me.
-In particular, you can provide information on the processing purposes, the category of personal data, the categories of recipients to whom your data has been disclosed, the planned retention period, the right to rectification, deletion, limitation of processing or opposition, the existence of a right to complain, the source of their data, if it was not collected from me, and the existence of automated decision-making including profiling and, where appropriate, meaningful information about their details (Art.
+- to request information about your personal data processed by us.
+In particular, you can provide information on the processing purposes, the category of personal data, the categories of recipients to whom your data has been disclosed, the planned retention period, the right to rectification, deletion, limitation of processing or opposition, the existence of a right to complain, the source of their data, if it was not collected from us, and the existence of automated decision-making including profiling and, where appropriate, meaningful information about their details (Art.
 15 GDPR).

 - to demand the rectification of incorrect or completed personal data stored by me immediately (Art.
 16 GDPR).

-- to demand the deletion of your personal data stored by me, unless the processing is for the exercise of the right to freedom of expression and information, for the fulfillment of a legal obligation, for reasons of public interest or for the assertion, exercise or defense of legal claims is required (Art.
+- to demand the deletion of your personal data stored by us, unless the processing is for the exercise of the right to freedom of expression and information, for the fulfillment of a legal obligation, for reasons of public interest or for the assertion, exercise or defense of legal claims is required (Art.
 17 GDPR).

-- to demand the restriction of the processing of your personal data, as far as the accuracy of the data is disputed by you, the processing is unlawful, but you reject their deletion and I need the data no longer, but you need it to assert, exercise or defense of legal claims or you have objected to processing in accordance with Art.
+- to demand the restriction of the processing of your personal data, as far as the accuracy of the data is disputed by you, the processing is unlawful, but you reject their deletion and we need the data no longer, but you need it to assert, exercise or defense of legal claims or you have objected to processing in accordance with Art.
 21 GDPR (Art.
 18 GDPR)-

 - to receive your personal data that you have provided me in a structured, common and machine-readable format or to request the transfer to another responsible person (Art.
 20 GDPR).